Discover ECPC's professional team

 Community & Communications Manager

-Anna joined the ECPC in January 2016 as a Community & Communications Manager.
+Anna joined ECPC in January 2016 as our Community & Communications Manager.
 She holds a Masters' degree in Contemporary European Studies and European Politics from the University of Sussex in Great Britain.
-She gained her professional experience and got a deep understanding of the healthcare sector while she worked for 2 worldwide pharmaceutical companies followed by a practice in a Public Relations agency, where she was responsible for developing and implementing nationwide health and disease awareness campaigns accompanied by proactive and reactive media relations.
-Anna has a significant experience in supporting national patient organizations, such as Polish Cancer Patient Coalition, Malanoma Academy, Amazons, The Start of Hope Foundation or the Foundation of Social Education.
+She gained her professional experience and got a deep understanding of a healthcare sector while she worked for 2 worldwide pharmaceutical companies followed by a practice in a Public Relations agency, where she was responsible for developing and implementing nationwide health and disease awareness campaigns accompanied by proactive and reactive media relations.
+Anna has a significant experience in supporting national patient organizations, such as Polish Cancer Patient Coalition, Melanoma Academy, Amazons, The Star of Hope Foundation or the Foundation of Social Education.
 Anna is a positive and committed Polish national, who speaks fluent Polish, English and has a good knowledge of French.

 Nancy joined ECPC in March 2017 as Communications Intern.
 She holds a degree in Sociology from Newcastle University and conducted her thesis research at the University of Hong Kong.
 Her studies provided her with in-depth understanding of sociological debates surrounding the social, legal and creative management of the human body and the anthropology of health and illness.
 Prior to joining the team she worked for Inclusion Europe where she coordinated events, assisted in project administration and worked both strategically and operationally on a number of community engagement functions.
 The nature of the organisation also provided her with a comprehensive understanding of person-centred practices and self-advocacy.
 She is passionate about advocacy and humanitarian affairs having directed a volunteer community development project in Ghana.
 Nancy is an English native speaker with a good knowledge of French.